clearlinux/autospec/README.rst

     the ``unix`` subdirectory.
 Set the name in this file and the ``.spec`` will emit the correct ``pushd`` and ``popd`` lines to utilise these directories for each step in the build.

+**cmake_srcdir**

+    The contents of this file are a path the source directory in which to run cmake for non-standard packages.

 **build_pattern**